Which of the following is NOT considered protected health information?

 Study for the Direct Care Worker Test.
 Review important topics with flashcards and multiple-choice questions, each with explanations.
 Prepare effectively for your exam!

-Protected health information (PHI) is any information about health status, provision of health care, or payment for health care that can be linked to a specific individual.
-This includes a variety of details that are sensitive in nature and require protection to ensure the privacy of individuals.
+Protected health information (PHI) refers to any information about health status, provision of healthcare, or health care payment that can be linked to an individual.
+This includes a wide variety of data points that can help identify a person, especially in the context of their medical history or treatment.

 Subscribe